h2tc-roboticsx/H2TC/README.md

 ### ZED and Metavision (Event camera) SDK

-Next, you need to install [ZED SDK](https://www.stereolabs.com/docs/installation/) (3.7.6) and [Metavision SDK](https://docs.prophesee.ai/2.3.0/installation/linux.html) (2.3.0) following the official guidance in the links in order to record and process the data of ZED and Prophesee Event cameras respectively.
+Next, you need to install [ZED SDK](https://www.stereolabs.com/docs/installation/) (3.7.6) and [Metavision SDK](https://docs.prophesee.ai/2.3.0/installation/linux.html) (2.3.0) following the official guidance, so as to use ZED stereo camemra and Prophesee event camera to record and process the data respectively.

 For your convenience of installing the older version (3.7.6) of ZED SDK, we copied one from the official source in the ***/dev*** directory.
-All you need to do is downloading the SDK installer, running it and selecting the modules you want following the [guide](https://www.stereolabs.com/docs/installation/).
+All you need is to download the SDK installer, run it and select the modules you want following the [guide](https://www.stereolabs.com/docs/installation/).

-Metavision SDK is not packaged in an installer way so we can't share the SDK like above.
-You will have to follow the [guide](https://docs.prophesee.ai/2.3.0/installation/linux.html) to install.
-Particularly, Metavision SDK provides several optional modules, in additional to the "essential" modules, like machine learning modules for installation.
-Our code only uses the functionality from the `metavision-essentails `, so you are free to install those optional modules or not.
+Metavision SDK is not packaged in an installer way, so you will have to follow the official [guide](https://docs.prophesee.ai/2.3.0/installation/linux.html) to install it.
+Particularly, Metavision SDK provides several optional modules.
+Our code uses only the functionality from the `metavision-essentials`, but you are free to install other optional modules or not.

 ### Python Dependencies